Taylor’s Takeaways: Chiefs clinch first-round bye as Fitzmagic, Dolphins stun Patriots

 WICHITA, Kan.
 (KSNW) – The Kansas City Chiefs topped the Chargers 31-21 behind big plays from Mecole Hardman and Damien Williams to earn the No. 2 seed and a first-round bye.

-Fans in Arrowhead Stadium on Week 17 were closely watching a game happing 1,400 miles away where the Miami Dolphins were able to pull of the 24-27 upset against the New England Patriots.
+Fans in Arrowhead Stadium on Week 17 were closely watching a game happing 1,400 miles away where the Miami Dolphins were able to pull off the 24-27 upset against the New England Patriots.

 Now, Kansas City gets a first-round bye, a divisional game at Arrowhead and an easier road back to the conference title game.